-Compensation Approach in Fiscal Year 2019
+Compensation Approach in Fiscal Year 2021

 In addition to taking stockholder feedback into account, the Committee has evaluated a number of other factors discussed below in making decisions about our executive compensation approach.
-Following this evaluation, the Committee determined not to make any significant changes to our cash incentive plan design for fiscal year 2019.
+Following this evaluation, the Committee determined not to make any significant changes to the design of our cash incentive plan for fiscal year 2021.
+The Committee increased the minimum thresholds for revenue and non-GAAP EPS to 80 percent for fiscal year 2021 (from 60 percent in the final Executive Incentive Plan for fiscal year 2020).
+The Committee also chose to generally continue the approach to the equity compensation program from fiscal year 2020 for fiscal year 2021.